Often our expectations go unmet. How do you react in the midst of an unmet expectation?

 They will however, ALWAYS MIRROR your innermost thoughts, beliefs, feelings, and overall energetic vibration.

 What this means is that if you’re feeling cheerful, loving, patient and kind, the people around you will go over and above your highest expectation and flood your life with awesomeness.
-But if instead you are frustrated, stressed out, irritable or angry, it is highly likely that your best friend will shit on your head.
+But if instead you are frustrated, stressed out, irritable or angry, it is highly likely that your best friend will let you down.
 Therefore your mission (if you choose to accept it) is to ditch the blame and instead generate an inner landscape that is conducive to your desires.
 Quit looking outside of yourself for something you can create inside of yourself.

 The quickest way to get over an unmet expectation is to immediately draw your attention to the desire at the root of your expectation.
 What is it that you deeply want???
 What are you looking for?
 As you uncover the desire, focus all your attention upon it.
 You will immediately feel better.